Advanced Bond Investing

 What is the Yield Curve?

 The yield curve is one of the most important concepts in understanding the bond market, but fortunately the yield curve isn’t very complicated once you learn the basics.

 Definition of Steepening Yield Curve and Flattening Yield Curve

-The changing relationship between short- and long-term bond yields is often referred to as a flattening yield curve or a steepening yield curve.
-Find out what "flattening" and "steepening" mean, and how the movement of the yield curve relates to economic growth and bond market performance.
+Find out what a "flattening" and "steepening" of the yield curve mean, and how the movement of the yield curve relates to economic growth and bond market performance.

 What is an Inverted Yield Curve?

 Get the plain-English explanation of what an inverted yield curve is, and what an inverted yield curve says about the economy.